Xbloro/xbloro.github.io/_posts/2020-11-11-GUI-encryption-Tool.md

 While encrypting the tool create 2 files :

-- an txt file containing the cyphered AES key (name is > nameofthefolder_CypheredAESKey.txt )
+- a txt file containing the cyphered AES key (name is > nameofthefolder_CypheredAESKey.txt )
 - an encrypted file with .aes extension (name is > nameofthefolde.zip.aes )